Endogenous Labour Flow Networks: Materials and Methods

 For the macro-level parameters, we have the number of agents $N$ and of positions $P$.
 In 2019 there were approximately 35,000,000 individuals within the UK labour force \cite{theworldbank_labor_2022}, and the number of job positions in the UK was roughly 36,000,000 with around 800,000 of these standing vacant \cite{officefornationalstatistics_vacancies_2020}.
 Due to the computational costs of calibrating the model at full scale, we specify $N$ and $P$ at a 1:10,000 scale.
 This scale is selected, as moving to a 1:1,000 (or finer) scale does not lead to an accompanying increase in the level of accuracy attained during calibration (\autoref{figure:calibration_sensitivity}).
 The job creation/destruction rate is set to $\lambda = 0.0463$ by averaging the job creation and destruction rates in the UK from 2011-2019 \cite{officefornationalstatistics_business_2020}.
 Age-stratified survival probabilities are obtained from the UK Office for National Statistic's Life Tables for 2017-2019 \cite{officefornationalstatistics_national_2021}.
 The discount rate $\gamma=0.9662$ is taken from HM Treasury's Green Book \cite{hmtreasury_green_2022}.
 The Green Book is a document providing guidance to ministers within the UK government as to how to achieve policy objectives \cite{_final_}.

-Several other parameter values are imputed from the LFS microdata \cite{officefornationalstatistics_labour_2022a}.
-The initial age $L_{i,0}$ of each agent comes is taken directly from these data.
+The initial age $L_{i,0}$ of each agent is taken directly from the LFS microdata \cite{officefornationalstatistics_labour_2022a}.
+Several other parameter values are imputed from this microdata.
 The preference parameter $\alpha_i$ is imputed through the identity $\alpha_i=\frac{c_i}{w_{i,t} l_i+c_i}$ from the first-order conditions of the utility maximisation problem presented in \autoref{eqn:utilitymaximisation}.
-Activation rates for employed (respectively unemployed) agents are taken by computing the fraction of employed (respectively unemployed) individuals who are actively searching for a new job, based on responses to the LFS questionnaire.
-Every time a new position is created, a random wage is generated from a normal distribution with mean equal to the empirical mean wage of the industry-region-occupation of the position and with standard deviation equal to the empirical standard deviation of wages associated with the industry-region-occupation of the position. \footnote{For nodes where there are at least 10 wage observations available in the LFS data, the assumption of normality has been checked using a Kolmogorov-Smirnov test (at the 5\% level).
+Activation rates for employed (respectively unemployed) agents are determined by computing the fraction of employed (respectively unemployed) individuals who are actively searching for a new job.
+Every time a new position is created, a random wage is generated from a normal distribution with mean equal to the empirical mean wage of the industry-region-occupation of the position and with standard deviation equal to the empirical standard deviation of wages associated with the industry-region-occupation of the position.\footnote{For nodes where there are at least 10 wage observations available in the LFS microdata, the assumption of normality has been checked using a Kolmogorov-Smirnov test (at a 5\% significance level).
 For nodes with fewer than 10 associated wage observations, we need to assume normality.}